-Patrick is an associate solicitor in the property and housing litigation team.
+Patrick is an associate in the property and housing litigation team.
 Before commencing his training contract, Patrick worked as paralegal in the children and education team.
 He gained experience in the real estate, housing and litigation, family and charities teams before qualifying as a housing and property lawyer.

 Patrick previously worked in a range of roles for a local housing authority and brings that knowledge to bear when helping clients with housing matters including defending possession proceedings or submitting homelessness reviews.

 Patrick works with lessors and lessees, managing agents and freeholder companies of residential blocks and is building his experience in block-management.
 He has a particular interest in legal issues that affect real property and can advise on rights of way, easements, restrictive covenants, boundary and Party Wall Act disputes.

 Patrick is representing clients affected by the Grenfell Tower fire in the public Inquiry and has assisted them with related housing matters.